Slow Hot Water - Why Does It Take So Long?

 The oldest style system just uses a pump to circulate hot water in a loop, through the hot water piping and back to the water heater.
 With that type of system you have nearly instant hot water.
 However, the circulating hot water loses a lot of heat energy so it's expensive to run.
 Another problem is that usually running a pipe from the last fixture back to the water heater is very expensive.

-Hot water demand system
+Hot water on-demand system

-Another option is a demand type hot water system.
-With a demand type system the cold water piping is used as the return line back to the water heater.
-When you want hot water you "demand" it by pressing a button.
+Another option is a on-demand type hot water system.
+With a on-demand type system the cold water piping is used as the return line back to the water heater.
+When you want hot water you "on-demand " it by pressing a button.
 The pump turns on and circulates the water through the piping until hot water reaches the pump.
 When the hot water reaches the pump it shuts off to prevent filling the cold water lines with hot water.
 Now you have instant hot water when you turn on the tap or shower, and you did not wastefully run water down the drain while you waited.
 With the right pump, the hot water can get to the fixture twice as fast as normal too.

 If you have to wait for lengthy periods to get your hot water, then by using a hot water pumping system you will save time, water and energy.
 Some such systems claim water saving of up to 10,000 gallons a year for a family of four.